stephenslab/mixsqp/README.md

 ## Citing this work

-If you find the mixsqp package or any of the source code in this repository useful for your work, please cite our paper:
+If you find the mixsqp package or any of the source code in this repository useful for your work, please cite:

 > Youngseok Kim, Peter Carbonetto, Matthew Stephens and Mihai
 > Anitescu. *A fast algorithm for maximum likelihood estimation of